geoFluxus/ICER/README.md

 3) The distribution of (critical) abiotic resources per product by the Netherlands Organisation for Applied Scientific Research ('Nederlandse Organisatie voor Toegepast Natuurwetenschappelijk Onderzoek' or 'TNO' in Dutch).

-We are unable to release this dataset at this time.

 ## How to run the analysis

 If you have already received access to the full data package: